DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Acknowledgements

 \section{Acknowledgements}

-We are grateful for support by the DFG, Project number 390727645, and the Carl Zeiss Foundation, project “Certification and Foundations of Safe Machine Learning Systems in Healthcare”.
-The authors thank the IMPRS-IS for supporting YN. \typeout{} {
+We are grateful for support by the DFG, Project number 390727645, and the Carl Zeiss Foundation, project “Certification and Foundations of Safe Machine Learning Systems in Healthcare” and thank the IMPRS-IS for supporting YN.